Full Frame vs APS-C (APSC vs Full Frame): Which Camera Sensor Is Better?

 Looking at noise - Full Frame Sensor example viewed at 200% of its pixels

-Looking at noise - Crop Sensor example viewed at 200% of its pixels
+Looking at noise - APS-C example viewed at 200% of its pixels

 This is where it gets interesting!
 You will see noise appear more in blank areas of a scene, i.e. the sky, or within the shadows.
 When you consider the full frame example was taken at a lower ISO, the difference in noise is minimal.
 Maybe you would expect this in good lighting conditions but even so, here is a good, real life, example of this.